 2024/25 Outlook Caveats

 Policy Uncertainty.
 Policy changes are a common source of surprises (“shocks”) to cotton market outcomes.
 Recent years provide numerous case studies.
 Some examples include India’s domestic minimum support price program, the U.S. 2018 farm bill, the U.S.-China Phase One Agreement, the U.S. Market Facilitation Program, the U.S. CARES Act, U.S. trade sanctions on products from Xinjiang Province, and the periodic policy announcements of the Chinese National Development and Reform Commission, which include management of their cotton reserves, and cotton import quota announcements.
-The most anticipated policy event on the horizon is the 2025(?)
-Farm Bill.
+The most anticipated policy events on the horizon are near term disaster aid and/or economic aid, with the (presumably 2025) Farm Bill being delayed until the middle of next year.

 Supply Uncertainty.